 The DOHC cylinder-head design let our engineers straighten out the CRF250R’s intake and exhaust tracts.
 The intake is short and just about arrow straight, and the exhaust flows more efficiently too.
 No athlete’s going to win a sprint if they try to run while holding their breath, and it’s no different with your bike’s engine.
 You’ll experience both more power and better throttle response.

 The CRF250R’s dual-exhaust system is light, compact, and positioned close and low in the frame to take weight off the rear end and bring more mass to the bike’s center for improved handling.
-Fine-tuning the pipes’ length for 2020 helps give you more low- and midrange torque.
+The pipes' length are fine-tuned to give you more low- and midrange torque.

 This simple handlebar-mounted button lets you dial in engine power delivery character with a push of your thumb.
 Choose between Standard, Smooth and Aggressive, depending on track conditions.